"Making the unknown known is the important thing."

 What's New

-Join host Cynthia Toussaint on her next episode of "The Pain-Cancer Connection" which will stream live on five of The Mighty's Facebook pages, including their flagship MightySite page.
-This Tuesday, April 21st @ 2pm PST, Cynthia will interview long-time chronic pain patient/advocate and cancer survivor, Karen Smith.
-They’ll talk about Karen‘s journey with these life-altering diseases, how she coped with both and the unique challenges people in pain face when battling cancer.
+Join host Cynthia Toussaint on her next episode of "The Pain-Cancer Connection" which will stream live on five of The Mighty's Facebook pages, including their flagship MightySite Page.
+This Tuesday, May 19th at 2pm PST, Cynthia will interview integrative health expert and author, Dr. Wayne Jonas, about how cancer and chronic pain intersect and ways to successfully treat both diseases using the whole person healing approach.
+Dr. Jonas will also talk about being a 30+ year caregiver and advocate for his wife.
 Looking forward to your great comments and questions!